fishsciences/fishpals/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# fishpals

-Species-specific Fish Color Palettes for Plots
+# fishpals: fish color palettes, themes, and scales (ha\!) for plots

-Heavily influenced by Diane Cook’s `ochre` package and Karthik Ram’s `wesanderson` package, this package provides species-specific color palettes (generated from pictures of fish that ‘Cramer Fish Sciences’ (‘CFS’) has worked with in the past), and some lightweight ggplot2 themes.
-Since ‘CFS’ works mostly with North American, northwestern fish species, we’re talking about a lot of greens, browns, and grays.
+Heavily influenced by Diane Cook’s `ochre` package and Karthik Ram’s `wesanderson` package, this package provides color palettes and some lightweight ggplot2 themes.
+Since Cramer Fish Sciences works mostly with North American/northwestern fish species, we’re talking about a lot of greens, browns, and grays.
 But we’re open to adding some tropical palettes.

 ## Usage